Forescout/eyeExtend-Connect/Ordr/README.md

 The Connect App for [Ordr](https://www.ordr.net) provides an interface for the eyeSight Platform to communicate with the Ordr Systems Control Engine (SCE).

+### Version 1.2.0
+This version introduces support for dynamic quarantine and threat containment of hosts in Forescout based on the Ordr blocklist action.
+Ordr administrators can manually blocklist devices or define rules to automatically blocklist devices based on matching conditions such as device type, location, business function, risk level, anonamlous behavior, security event triggers, and other criteria.
+Once a device is blocklisted in Ordr, Ordr automatically updates the Ordr Blocklist Status attribute to "True" in Forescout to trigger a designated action such as Block Network, assign a quarantine VLAN, or restrictive ACL.
+Forescout policies can further define specific actions to take based on numerous Ordr attributes.
+Once the blocklist action is removed in Ordr, the Ordr Blocklist Status is reset to "False" and quarantine actions are automatically removed in Forescout.

+Dynamic blocklisting requires Web Service Authentication to be configured in the Connect App for Ordr.

 ### Version 1.1.0
 This version introduces support for the push of host data from Forescout to Ordr on host IP address changes.
 This feature allows more immediate update of Ordr device attributes including current MAC-to-IP binding data.
 A new Ordr Push Data policy template is included in this version to automate the push of updates from Forescout to Ordr.